-Students are expected to read at least the reading materials prescribed by the course lecturers.
+Students are expected to read at least the reading material prescribed by the course facilitators.
 The main library of the University of Colombo has a rich collection of books in management and finance.

-The Faculty also recommends the of annually to library the of Colombo University for subscribing to academic journals in the discipline of management.
-Within this context, in addition to the prescribed reading materials, students may expand their reading territory independently.
-Given that formal university education is able to lay only the foundation needed for your career habit development, such а of independent reading is strictly warranted.
+Faculty also annually recommends to the library of the University of Colombo for subscribing to academic journals in the discipline of Within management. context, in addition to the prescribed reading material, students may expand their reading territory independently.
+Given that formal university education is able to lay only the foundation needed for your career development, such a habit of independent reading is strictly warranted.